 If you can afford to pay the $10, please do so via the Paypal link below.
 It is also available for free for low-income workers who can’t afford to spare $10.

 Please fill out the contact form at the bottom of the page, and I’ll email you back ASAP to provide a Drive link to the downloadable PDF.
 If you are able to pay the $10 cost, please do so before you email me.

-If you have any questions, send me an email or contact me via Twitter DM.
+If you have any questions, send me an email through the contact page.